GappleBee/company-connect-buster/README.md

 # Installation
 - Go to your (hopefully Chromium-based) browser's extension page
 - Enable developer mode.
-- Download the folder as a zip
+- Download the folder as a zip by going to `Code` and `Download ZIP`
 - Unzip this folder
 - Go to your (hopefully Chromium-based) browser's extension page
 - Go to `Load unpacked`